tommyfuu/MOSAIC/README.md

 - `evaluation_outputs`: the path of directory where the evaluation outputs and summary statistics will be saved.
 - `binarizing_agent`: for the given condition variable, such as `'disease'`, please specify the condition value based on which all the samples will be binarized into patients with this `disease==binarizing_agent` vs samples that do not have this agent condition for all evaluations.

-After this yml file is configured, please make sure the line `configfile: "./config.yml"` in the `Snakefile` is changed into the path of your custom configuration yml file.
+After this yml file is configured, please make sure the line `configfile: "./config.yml"` (or the name of your custom yaml file) in the `Snakefile` is changed into the path of your custom configuration yml file.
+Please make sure this is at the first line of the Snakefile.
 Then you can run the pipeline with Snakemake in command line:

 ```
 # make sure you are at the path where the Snakefile is located